How to Get a Land Mortgage

 - A commercial mortgage if you’re looking at conducting a money-making venture on a holding, such as building homes to sell.

-All land in the UK is considered as having a purpose, therefore the borrowing on any particular piece of earth will need to be clarified and distinct.
+All land in the UK is considered to have a purpose; therefore, borrowing on any particular piece of earth will need to be clarified and distinct.
 Expect different features from different mortgage types, which we’ll go into in more detail below.

 Eligibility criteria